-Budapest is the spa centre of Europe, as the city sits on a patchwork of hot springs that spout mineral-rich healing waters into numerous thermal baths, many of them dating back centuries.
+Budapest is the spa centre of Europe, as the city sits on a patchwork of hot springs that spout mineral-rich healing waters into numerous thermal baths, many dating back centuries.
 The selection of spas is so varied that certainly everyone finds something to their liking, be it plunging into the past at an authentic Turkish bath, a bit of fun amid whirlpools, healing a hangover or a muscle-melting massage.
 The warm waters are said to be capable of curing just about anything, and soaking in a thermal pool is a real Budapest experience.
 Whichever haven of health you choose is completely up to you – here is a little guide to the best.

 In our Ultimate Budapest series, we list the best of Budapest, its bars and spas, its boutiques and cafés, its sights and restaurants.
 Regularly updated, always on the ball, this is your go-to guide for everything that’s great about this great city.

-With the recent announcement of extended evening opening hours within the Széchenyi Baths, not to mention the ever-popular late-night spa parties there and elsewhere, bathing in Budapest is becoming a round-the-clock activity.
-Daytime opening hours at Budapest baths may otherwise vary.
-Although mixed days are most common, some baths still hold single-sex days, so always do your research before you leave.
-On male- or female-only days or in same-sex sections, men are usually given drawstring loincloths and women apron-like garments to wear, but most people tend to put on a swimsuit.
-On mixed days a bathing suit is a must!
-Once at the ticket office, always specify which services you’re interested in as there are many available, and you may need a special ticket.
-Upon entering you get a watch-shaped electronic bracelet that serves as a key to a locker or a cabin where you can store your belongings.
+Some spas still hold single-sex days, although mixed days are much more common.
+Again, check ahead of time.
+On male- or female-only days, or in same-sex sections, men are usually given drawstring loincloths and women apron-like garments to wear, but most people tend to put on a swimsuit.
+On mixed days, a bathing suit is a must!
+There are many services available at each spa, so always specify what you’re interested in when you get to the ticket office.
+Upon entering, you receive a watch-shaped electronic bracelet which serves as a key for your locker or cabin, where you can store your belongings.
 Some may have an allocated number, but generally you just take a free one.
+If you’re a couple, it’s nice if slightly pricier to get a kabin (a cabin, an intimate changing cubicle) rather than a szekrény (locker).
+The outdoor pools at the Széchenyi also offer smaller lockers by the outdoor pools, in case bathers want to bring their wallets or phones outside.
 Attendants are always around should you need any help.